Candy-Adusei/candy-adusei.github.io/_pages/research.md

 ======
 ## Parsing Beyond Boundaries: An Exploration into the Psycholinguistics of Akan Twi

-## Affiliated Researcher, [Psycholinguistics and Cognitive Modelling Lab], University of Stuttgart
+## Affiliated Researcher, [Psycholinguistics and Cognitive Modelling Lab](https://tmalsburg.github.io/index.html#lab), University of Stuttgart

 Past Projects
 ======